Skip to content

 Overview

-The Sandbox SDK supports two transport modes for communication between the Durable Object and the container:
+The Sandbox SDK supports three transport modes for communication between the Durable Object and the container:

 • HTTP transport (default) - Each SDK operation makes a separate HTTP request to the container.

-• WebSocket transport - All SDK operations are multiplexed over a single persistent WebSocket connection.
+• Deprecated: WebSocket transport - All SDK operations are multiplexed over a single persistent WebSocket.
+Superseded by RPC transport which uses an improved protocol.

-Use WebSocket transport when your Worker or Durable Object makes many SDK operations per request.
+Use the RPC transport when your Worker or Durable Object makes many SDK operations per request.
 This avoids hitting subrequest limits.

 Subrequest limits